spark-yonsei/spark-yonsei.github.io/_posts/2023-10-20-Design - Digital - Serial Communication Protocols.markdown

 ---

-💡Serial Communication Protocols(UART,I2C,SPI)📍📝
+Serial Communication Protocol에는 UART, I2C, SPI가 있다.

-🔰 1.
 UART (Universal Asynchronous Receiver-Transmitter):
-  ✔ UART is an asynchronous serial communication protocol commonly used for short-distance communication between devices.
+UART는 device간 단거리 통신에 쓰이는 asynchronous serial communication protocol이다.
  ✔ It uses two wires, one for transmitting data (TX) and another for receiving data (RX).
   ✔ UART does not have a clock signal, so the data is transmitted asynchronously using start and stop bits to mark the beginning and end of each data frame.
   ✔ It is a straightforward and simple protocol, commonly used in applications like serial communication between a microcontroller and a computer, GPS modules, and Bluetooth modules.